MeanderingProgrammer/render-markdown.nvim/README.md

         -- Highlight for item associated with the bullet point.
         -- Output is evaluated using the same logic as 'icons'. scope_highlight = {},
+        -- Priority to assign to scope highlight. scope_priority = nil,
     },
     checkbox = {
         -- Checkboxes are a special instance of a 'list_item' that start with a 'shortcut_link'.